 Length of Time for Preparation: 30 minutes Length of Time for Classroom Teaching: 1.5 hours

-Note: It is recommended that students complete the Kansas Corn: Explore Corn lab (www.kansascornstem. com) before completing the Kansas Corn: Growing Degree Days lab.
+Note: It is recommended that students complete the Kansas Corn: Explore Corn lab (available online at www. kscorn.com) before completing the Kansas Corn: Growing Degree Days lab.

 Classroom Discussion